What is a Business Loan?

 As with any other type of loan this is dependent on yours and your businesses current financial situation.
 The loan provider will assess your personal credit history and will also want to review your business plan or accounts depending on if you are a start-up or already trading.

-The amount of interest charged for a business loan will depend on your business’ circumstances, the lender will likely want to review your past accounts and future financial forecasts.
+The amount of interest charged for a business loan will depend on your business’ circumstances, the will likely want to review your past accounts and future financial forecasts.

 This type of loan is taken out from a bank, usually up to a maximum of £25,000, bigger amounts usually require some kind of collateral.

 This type of loan is secured against an asset.
 If you fail to repay the debt the lender can sell the asset to pay off the remainder of the debt, enabling you to borrow a larger sum.

 If you are just starting up your business, then you should consider government backed schemes.

 The Start Up Loans are available to individuals looking to start their own business, you can borrow from £500 up to £25,000 unsecured with a fixed rate of interest.
 However, you have to repay the loan within 5 years.

 They also provide more support than typical as they are set up specifically to help your business start-up and thrive.
 As part of this businesses are provided with a mentor for 12 months.